zackluckyf/advanced-social-network/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
 Before running the tests make sure you are serving the app via `ng serve`.

+Run `npm run all-tests` to run all unit tests and end-to-end tests.

 Run `ng lint` to lint the code.

-Run `npm run all-tests` to run all three of the above.

 ## Deployment